-Is it worth investing in outside coaching for an employee who is facing change or second-guessing their abilities?
+Is it worth investing in outside coaching for an employee?

-Here are five questions to help you find the right answer.
+Here are five questions to help you find the correct answer.

 1. VALUE – Are they worth it?

-Is their current performance or potential, valuable to your organization?
-Executive coaching could be time-consuming or expensive, therefore, reserve it for high-performers.
+Is their current performance or their potential valuable to your organization?
+Executive coaching could be time-consuming or expensive; therefore, reserve it for high-performers.

 2. CHALLENGES – Is there a pressing need?

 Can you pinpoint the problems they are facing right now?
-Some of the challenges an employee faces may not be business related, but could still be adversely affecting performance expectations.
-Leaders must be able to demonstrate alignment with the organization’s vision, mission, and values.
+Some of the employee’s challenges may not be business-related but could still adversely affect performance expectations.
+Leaders must demonstrate alignment with the organization’s vision, mission, and values.
 Leadership coaching can help regain that alignment.

 3. WILLINGNESS – Are they willing?